Go card: Operation

-Incentives

-Peak and off-peak is used by TransLink to encourage passengers to travel during non-busy hours.
-TransLink does this by offering discounts to passengers for travelling during off-peak hours.
-Peak is from 06:00 to 08:30 and 15:30 to 19:00 weekdays, except public holidays, while off-peak is from 08:30 to 15:30 and after 19:00 weekdays until 06:00 the following day and all day weekends and gazetted public holidays.
-To qualify for off-peak, the journey or segment must be commenced during the off-peak period.
-If a journey straddles the peak and off-peak periods, the system calculates the fare for the segment travelled using the touch on time period for the calculation.

-Under the current frequent user scheme, go card users are able to travel at 50% after completing eight journeys in a week (Monday through to Sunday).
-The previous frequent user scheme offered free trips after nine trips travelled in a given week.

 Infrastructure

-Sale and Top-up Points
+Card retailers

-The go card is available for purchase at more than 680 locations, with top up services for existing go cards available at 1600 south-East Queensland locations.
-These locations include staffed Queensland Rail Station ticket offices, fare machines at busways, key bus interchanges, train stations and tram stations, 7 Eleven stores and on board Brisbane CityCats and CityFerries.
+The go card is available for purchase at more than 680 locations, with top up services for existing go cards available at 1,600 South East Queensland locations.
+These locations include staffed Queensland Rail station ticket offices, fare machines at busways, key bus interchanges, train stations and tram stations and on board Brisbane CityCats and CityFerries.
 Selected bus operators are also able to top-up cards on board, although this is not implemented on services operated by Brisbane Transport.

-In 2014, TransLink was able to expand the go card retail network, using Cubic's NextLink technology.
+In 2014, Translink was able to expand the go card retail network, using Cubic's NextLink technology.
 The Transport and Main Roads innovative technological solution, saw go card services integrated with point-of-sale equipment at all 7-Eleven convenience and fuel outlets.
 This made an additional 75 locations available to sell, top up and expiry change services for go card and go explore..
+However, in 2020 7-Eleven stores stopped providing go card retail services.

 Users who register their go card online have access to an online portal to enable them to perform automatic and manual top-ups via credit card, report fare issues, maintain their details and download transaction histories.
 Further, the balance of registered cards can be permanently transferred to another card and the account balance can be frozen if the go card is reported as lost or stolen.
-TransLink also operates a phone hotline for customer service, card top-ups and enquiries.
+Translink also operates a phone hotline for customer service, card top-ups and enquiries.

-Card Readers
+Card readers

-Card readers are installed on each bus and ferry operating within the TransLink network.
+Card readers are installed on each bus and ferry operating within the Translink network.
 On the Queensland Rail network, card readers are located at each train station, rather than on each train and the same applies to the G:Link tram network located on the Gold Coast which have card readers located at each tram station.
 Authorised Officers are equipped with portable card readers.